-All non-tenured regular and term faculty members, will be evaluated annually by the Dean (or their designee) or Directors.
-Upon the request of the faculty member under review or the Dean or Director, the evaluation will continue through the full evaluation process.
-This full process includes review by the unit Peer Review and MAU Peer Review Committees, Provost, and the Chancellor.
+All non-tenured regular and term faculty members, will be evaluated annually by the dean (or their designee) or directors.
+Faculty undergoing annual review must submit a current CV and Annual Activity Report including a brief self-evaluation narrative.
+They may submit additional documentation at their discretion.
+The faculty member's dean, director, or designee may consider additional information contained within the unit member's academic record file and other files (UNAC CBA Art.
+12.2).
+Upon the request of the tenure-track faculty member under review or their dean or director, the evaluation may continue through the full evaluation process.
+This full process includes review by the unit Peer Review and UAS University Peer Review Committees, Provost, and the Chancellor.